nostyleguy/io_scene_swg_msh/README.md

 # io_scene_swg_msh
-A Blender add-on for importing and export Star Wars Galaxies static mesh files (.msh)
+A Blender add-on for importing and exporting Star Wars Galaxies static mesh files (.msh)
 ## Blender Version Support
 Should work with Blender 2.9+ and 3+
 ## Features